Koredotcom/docs/docs/xo/contactcenter/configurations/advanced-settings/automatic-conversation-summary-beta.md

 1. **Arrival Summary**: The arrival summary appears on the live interaction pane above the compose bar.
 2. **Post-conversation Summary**: The post-conversation summary appears in the Disposition & Notes section.

-Administrators can disable the automatic generation of the conversation summary.
+Administrators can enable/disable the automatic generation of the conversation summary.

 Steps to enable Automatic Conversation Summary: